-The enrolment interviews will take place at your son's current school and bookings can be made online.
-Parents are expected to come along to the enrolment interview with their son.

-Scan this QR code to book an enrolment interview
+Enrolment interviews will take place at your son's current school and can be booked online.
+Parents are expected to attend the enrolment interview with their son.
+Please note: if you have already had a Hostel Interview, you do not need to book an enrolment interview.